Circuit Breaker Operating Principle

 Principle of Arc Extinction :

 Prior to discussing the methods of arc extinction, it is essential to scrutinize the factors accountable for the maintenance of arc between the contacts.
-These are:
+These are:- Potential difference between the contacts

 - Ionized particles between the contacts